HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/workflow-families.rst

 - :doc:`simulation-walkthrough`
 - :doc:`../architecture/simulation/toml-to-solver-walkthrough`

-Mesh Workflow
+Mesh Execution
-^^^^^^^^^^^^^
+^^^^^^^^^^^^^^

-This workflow deserves its own explicit public narrative because it is not just a preprocessing convenience.
+Mesh execution deserves its own explicit public narrative even though it is now expressed as a ``simulation`` process or as a ``testbed`` subject rather than as a separate ``hmp run`` workflow.
 It is where discretization choices become visible and testable.

 It should explain:

-- why a mesh is generated separately from the solver in some workflows,
+- why a mesh can be generated separately from the solver in some runs,
 - how structured and catchment-conformal meshes differ,
 - which artifacts are exported for reuse,
 - which mesh diagnostics matter before any physical interpretation.

-Today, the code clearly exposes the workflow, but the public example path is still thinner than for ``overview`` or ``simulation``.
+Today, the code exposes both embedded simulation meshing and the lower-level standalone mesh launcher, but the public example path is still thinner than for ``overview`` or full solver simulations.

 Current best public anchors: